 Build enabling environments for the children of SNN to develop life skills, challenge gender inequality, reduce levels of violence & discrimination, and develop practices that promote personal hygiene in their communities through innovative lesson plans using mediums like discussion, theatre, art, dance and film.

-- Working to promote access to vocational skill building and training opportunities for young people
+Work to promote access to vocational skill building and training opportunities for young people

-Since the very beginning, the programme has worked with 1300 children, 250 parents and 158 peer educators for the implementation of its goals.
-The programme engages up to 20 young volunteers and 12-15 community leaders to work with 150-200 children annually.
+Since 2008, the programme has worked with 1300 children, 250 parents and 158 peer educators.
+Every year, the programme engages up to 20 young volunteers and 12-15 community leaders to work with 150-200 children.

-- Samvidhan Live- The Jagrik Project: In October 2016, TYPF had the opportunity to partner with 'Com-Mutiny - The Youth Collective' to introduce and implement the Jagrik Project, which aims to build young people's awareness of their fundamental rights and duties as citizens of India.
-The project engaged young people between the ages of 12 and 25 over 8 weeks to undertake a series of community and self-reflective tasks associated with different fundamental rights and duties.
-Read more here.
+Samvidhan Live- The Jagrik Project: In October 2016, TYPF partnered with Com-Mutiny - The Youth Collective to introduce and implement the Jagrik Project, which aims to build young people's awareness of their fundamental rights and duties as citizens of India.
+The project engaged young people between the ages of 12 and 25 over 8 weeks to undertake a series of community and self-reflective tasks associated with different Fundamental Rights and Duties.

 In 2015-16, the programme trained 12 peer educators who further conducted 40 training sessions on Life Skills.
 A total of 150 children and adolescents between 5-17 years (98 girls and 52 boys) were sensitised on the issues of gender-based discrimination, violence and health and hygiene.